nucleom42/rubee/readme.md

-Bee like fast and light-weight Ruby web server!
+Bee like fast and light-weight Ruby application server!